aharonium/opensiddur.org/posts/HTML/prayers/lunisolar/commemorative-days/fast-days/tisha-bav/birkat-hamazon-additions-for-shabbat-nahamu-by-gabriel-wasserman.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
-Have mercy, YHVH our elo'ah, on Yisra'el your people, and on Jerusalem your city, and on Tsiyon the dwelling-place of your <em>kavod</em>, and on the rule of the house of David Your anointed, and on the Great and Holy House upon which you called your name.
+Have mercy, YHVH our <em>elo'ah</em>, on Yisra'el your people, and on Jerusalem your city, and on Tsiyon the dwelling-place of your <em>kavod</em>, and on the rule of the house of David Your anointed, and on the Great and Holy House upon which you called your name.
 </div></td></tr>